Self esteem issues are the number one problem of all the people I have seen over the years as a Toronto therapist

 5/ Addiction issues within the family

 How I Help People Improve Their Self-Esteem

 1/ I help the person to understand how their childhood contributed to their self-esteem difficulties.

-Self-esteem consists of attitudes and behaviours, originating from childhood, that make up how a person feels about his or her self.
+Self-esteem feelings consist of attitudes and behaviours, originating from childhood, that make up how a person feels about his or her self.
 In my years of helping people I have seen that people can form new understandings and behaviours that lead them to look at themselves in a much more positive manner.

-I can help understand how your lack of self esteem was learned, often through people and situations that harmed your sense of self.
+I can help you understand how your lack of self esteem was learned, often through people and situations that harmed your sense of self.
 We will reevaluate your history in order to understand exactly how this occurred and gave you a negative sense of who you are.
-I will also help you to monitor your thoughts and behaviour in order to manage and improve your self esteem.
+I will also help you to monitor your thoughts and behaviour in order to manage and improve your self esteem feelings.
 Ultimately our goal will be to help you see yourself as you truly are and your genuine self worth.
 By doing this you can learn to see yourself with fairness and compassion with the goal of self acceptance and self appreciation.